DrugLib.com — Drug Information Portal

 DESCRIPTION

-Lidocaine HCI Injection, USP is a sterile aqueous solution that contains a local anesthetic agent and is administered parenterally.
-See INDICATIONS for specific uses.
+Lidocaine HCl 2% Jelly is a sterile, aqueous product that contains a local anesthetic agent and is administered topically.
+(See INDICATIONS for specific uses.)

-Lidocaine HCI Injections, USP contains lidocaine HCI which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the following structural formula:
+Lidocaine HCl 2% Jelly contains lidocaine HCl which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the following structural formula:

 CLINICAL PHARMACOLOGY

-HEMODYNAMICS: Excessive blood levels may cause changes in cardiac output, total peripheral resistance, and mean arterial pressure.
-With central neural blockade these changes may be attributed to block of autonomic fibers, a direct depressant effect of the local anesthetic agent on various components of the cardiovascular system, and/or the beta-adrenergic receptor stimulating action of epinephrine when present.
-The net effect is normally a modest hypotension when the recommended dosages are not exceeded.
+Hemodynamics: Excessive blood levels may cause changes in cardiac output, total peripheral resistance, and mean arterial pressure.
+These changes may be attributable to a direct depressant effect of the local anesthetic agent on various components of the cardiovascular system.

 The plasma binding of lidocaine is dependent on drug concentration, and the fraction bound decreases with increasing concentration.
-At concentrations of 1 to 4 μg of free base per mL 60 to 80 percent of lidocaine is protein bound.
-Binding is also dependent on the plasma concentration of the alpha-1-acid-glycoprotein.
+At concentrations of 1 to 4 mcg of free base per mL 60 to 80 percent of lidocaine is protein bound.
+Binding is also dependent on the plasma concentration of the alpha-l-acid glycoprotein.

-The elimination half-life of lidocaine following an intravenous bolus injection is typically 1.5 to 2.0 hours.
-Because of the rapid rate at which lidocaine is metabolized, any condition that affects liver function may alter lidocaine kinetics.
-The half-life may be prolonged two-fold or more in patients with liver dysfunction.
+Studies of lidocaine metabolism following intravenous bolus injections have shown that the elimination half-life of this agent is typically 1.5 to 2.0 hours.
+Because of the rapid rate at which lidocaine is metabolized, any condition that effects liver function may alter lidocaine kinetics.
+The half-life may be prolonged twofold or more in patients with liver dysfunction.
 Renal dysfunction does not affect lidocaine kinetics but may increase the accumulation of metabolites.

 Factors such as acidosis and the use of CNS stimulants and depressants affect the CNS levels of lidocaine required to produce overt systemic effects.
-Objective adverse manifestations become increasingly apparent with increasing venous plasma levels above 6.0 μg free base per mL.
-In the rhesus monkey arterial blood levels of 18-21 μg/mL have been shown to be threshold for convulsive activity.
+Objective adverse manifestations become increasingly apparent with increasing venous plasma levels above 6 mcg free base per mL.
+In the rhesus monkey arterial blood levels of 18 to 21 mcg/mL have been shown to be threshold for convulsive activity.

 -- advertisement -- The American Red Cross